Content

 Branded Tirzepatide vs. Compounded Versions

 Due to high demand, licensed pharmacies make ‘compounded’ versions of the original medication.
-However, unlike branded medicines, these compounds are not FDA-approved because they have not been thoroughly trialed for safety and effectiveness.
+However, unlike branded medicines, these compounds are not FDA-approved because no clinical trials have tested their safety and effectiveness.

 "There have been certain restrictions placed on compounded versions of GLP-1 medication.
-Be sure to talk with your doctor about starting that.
-Many of the brand-name GLP-1’s have become much more affordable and are better covered by insurance than previously."
+Be sure to talk with your healthcare provider about starting that.
+Many of the brand-name GLP-1’s have become much more affordable and are better covered by insurance than previously"

 Dr. Michael Chichak